Base R graphics are very powerful, but the many different

 top and bottom chart in the middle column.

-If grid lines are activated (gridx
+If grid lines are activated (gridx and/or

-), these are dotted, whenever
+gridy set to TRUE), these are dotted, whenever

 there are no minor grid lines and solid otherwise.
 Their default color